TexZK/embedded-linux-labs-ext/docs/bbb/toolchain.md

   This isn't strictly required, and might produce too many messages.
 I'm keeping it to `EXTRA` actually.

+In `Debug facilities`:

+* Remove all the options here.
+  Some debugging tools can be provided in the toolchain, but they can also be built by filesystem building tools.<br/>
+  **Do this before anything else**: removing features often messes up elsewhere (*IPv6* and *WCHAR* for example)!

 In `Target options`:

 * Set `Use specific FPU` (`ARCH_FPU`) = `vfpv3`.